kvkt/ural-pdc/2018/program.md

 - from: '11:00'
   till: '11:45'
-  by:   'A. Popov, D. Nikitenko and A. Antonov'
+  by:   'A. Popov, D. Nikitenko, A. Antonov and V. Voevodin'
   talk: 'Formal Model of Problems, Methods, Algorithms and Implementations in the Advancing AlgoWiki Open Encyclopedia'

 - from: '11:45'